SceneFormer: Indoor Scene Generation with Transformers: Results

+\textbf{Category Accuracy.} We measure the fraction of objects mentioned in the scene description that are present in the generated scene, shown in Tab.~\ref{table:text-cat-acc}.
+We compare against 2 baselines: \textit{Uniform}, by sampling uniformly from all categories and the stop token, and \textit{GT} by sampling from the ground truth object category distribution, with the stop token having the average frequency of all objects.

+\textbf{Spatial Accuracy.} We compute the relation accuracy as the fraction of generated relations that were present in the input scene description, shown in Tab.~\ref{table:text-rel-acc}.
+We compare with the \textit{GT} baseline where the probability of every pair of objects being related is computed over the training set.

-\paragraph{Perceptual study} We performed a perceptual study, showing $40$ users $34$ pairs of text and images each, asking them to answer two questions for each pair - how realistic the generated scene is, and how closely the generated scene matches the input text.
-Responses are given on a scale of 1 to 7, with 1 being being a poor match and 7 being a good match.
-Our bedroom scenes obtained a realism score of $4.61 \pm 1.84$, and a match score of $4.38 \pm 1.73$, indicating that our text conditional model can both generate realistic scenes and capture the objects and relations mentioned in the text description.
+\textbf{Perceptual Study.} We perform a perceptual study, showing $40$ users $34$ pairs of text and images each, asking them to answer two questions for each pair: how realistic the generated scene is, and how closely the generated scene matches the input text, responding on a scale of 1 (poor) to 7 (good).
+Our bedroom scenes obtained a realism score of $4.61 \pm 1.84$, and a match score of $4.38 \pm 1.73$, showing that our text-conditional model generates realistic scenes while capturing the objects and relations mentioned in the text description.

-\paragraph{Category Accuracy} We measured the fraction of objects mentioned in the scene description that are presented in the generated scene, shown in Table \ref{table:text-cat-acc}.
-We compare against 2 baselines - \textit{Uniform}, by sampling uniformly from all categories and the stop token, and \textit{GT} by sampling from the ground truth object category distribution, with the stop token having the average frequency of all objects.